Reflection centralizers in Coxeter groups: The Coxeter diagram of

 \begin{proof} If two arrows lie in the same facet of $\COmega$ then there is a chain of arrows joining them, each lying in that facet of $\COmega$ and meeting the next in codimension~$1$.
 This proves the first claim.
 The second follows immediately from lemma~\ref{lem-facet-relations}, and the third is obvious. \end{proof}

 We close the section with a few remarks on the language.
-We visualize $[\tildeJ,K]$ as an arrow pointing from the vertex $\tildeJ$ of $\tildeDodd_s$ to the vertex $K$ of $\D$.
-We define a tail class as an equivalence class of facets under the relation \eqref{eq-AoddC2B}, i.e., $[\tildeJ,K]$ and $[\tildeL,K]$ are equivalent when $J,K,L$ form the configuration \eqref{eq-AoddC2B}.
-The reason for the name is that the equivalence corresponds to the first of the following ``moves'' on arrows: the tail moves around. \psset{unit=\bigscaleunit} \noderadius{\bigscalenoderadius} \singlewidth{\bigscalesinglewidth} The second picture is a graphical interpretation of \eqref{eq-A3C3B}, although one must be careful keeping track of which vertices lie in $\tildeDodd_s$ and which lie in $\D$.
-In our examples in the next section $\Dodd_s$ will be a tree, so $\tildeDodd_s$ may be regarded as a subdiagram of $\D$.
-In that case we can take the figure literally.
+We visualize $[\tildeA,B]$ as an arrow pointing from the vertex $\tildeA$ of $\tildeDodd_s$ to the vertex $B$ of $\Delta$.
+We define a tail class as an equivalence class of facets under the relation \eqref{eq-AoddC2B}, i.e., $[\tildeA,B]$ and $[\tildeC,B]$ are equivalent when $A,B,C$ form the configuration \eqref{eq-AoddC2B}.
+The reason for the name is that the equivalence corresponds the tail moving around in $\tildeDodd_s$ while the head stays fixed in $\Delta$. \psset{unit=\bigscaleunit} The second picture is a graphical interpretation of \eqref{eq-A3C3B}, although one must be careful keeping track of which vertices lie in $\tildeDodd_s$ and which lie in $\Delta$.
+In most of our examples in the next section $\Dodd_s$ will be a tree, so $\tildeDodd_s$ may be regarded as a subdiagram of $\Delta$.
+Then we can take the figure literally.